deepaksood619/deepaksood619.github.io/docs/frontend/react/components.md

     onChange={event => this.setState({ term: event.target.value })} />
 ```

-When we set the attribute value to {this.state.term}, this makes the component a controller form element.
-In this configuration, value is updated when state is updated and not the other way around. this.setState causes the element to re-render and when the component re-render its value is updated to this.state.term.
+When we set the attribute value to `{this.state.term}`, this makes the component a controller form element.
+In this configuration, value is updated when state is updated and not the other way around. this.setState causes the element to re-render and when the component re-render its value is updated to `this.state.term`.

 Whenever we have a key and value same for a json